 PRIORITY OF SERVICE

-The St. Louis Public Library responds to all requests for reference and information services whether made in person, by telephone, mail, fax, or electronic means.
-Individuals present in the building take first priority for service over telephone calls or other methods of communication.
+The Library responds to all requests for reference and information services whether made in person, by telephone, by mail, or via electronic means.
+Customers present in the building have priority for service over telephone calls or other methods of communication.
 St. Louis residents and Library cardholders have priority over other customers.

 LEVELS OF REFERENCE ASSISTANCE

 Research assistance involves the in-depth coverage of a topic.
-The level of research assistance provided varies according to the availability of staff, the staff and customer’s knowledge of the subject, the volume of other customer requests, the depth of the collection, the complexity of the question and the time frame in which the information is needed.
+The level of assistance provided varies according to the availability of staff, the staff’s and customer’s knowledge of the subject, the volume of other customer requests, the depth of the Library’s relevant resources, the complexity of the question, and the timeframe in which the information is needed.

 Lengthy research for individual customers which requires extensive staff time to collect data from multiple sources, including bibliographic searches, electronic searches, copying of materials and collating items, is not normally provided as part of the St. Louis Public Library’s research assistance.